- New Search

 Llyn Peninsula Holiday Chalet near Aberdaron - Get away from it all in our comfortable self-catering holiday chalet near to the beautiful coastal village of Aberdaron, known as the Lands End of Wales.
 Well furnished and attractively decorated, it offers a clean and cosy place to stay, situated in a peaceful location in our grounds, down a track approx. 200 yards off the road.
 The chalet shares the entrance driveway with the owners who are more than happy to help or to respect your privacy.

-The 3 bedroomed accommodation comprises 1 double, 1 single and 1 large size bunk-bed.
+The 3 bedroomed accommodation comprises 1 double, and 2 single bedrooms, the second of which has a short single.
 The bathroom has a bath with over shower, and wash hand basin, and there is a separate w.c.
-In the lounge/diner there is a dining table with seating for 5, 2 settees, flatscreen TV with satellite Freeview, DVD/CD, WIFI(limited), radio, and books, jigsaws and games are also available.
-The fully equipped kitchen has a gas cooker, microwave, toaster and fridge with the small freezing compartment and a separate freezer in the porch area.
-The chalet also comes with safety deposit box, hairdryer, heated towel rail, iron and ironing board, vacuum cleaner and a washing machine and tumble drier are also available for use.
+In the lounge/diner there is a dining table with seating for 5, 2 settees, flatscreen TV with satellite Freeview, WIFI(limited), radio, and books, jigsaws and games are also available.
+The kitchen has a gas cooker, microwave, toaster and fridge with the small freezing compartment and a separate freezer in the porch area.
+The chalet also comes with safety deposit box, hairdryer, iron and ironing board, vacuum cleaner and a washing machine and tumble drier are also available for use in a utility room of the owners garage.

-The heating is via an electric convector fire and radiator in the lounge area, convector heaters in the bedrooms, and unlimited hot water via a gas water boiler.
+The heating is via an electric convector fire in the lounge area, convector heaters in the bedrooms, and unlimited hot water via a gas water boiler.

 The Llyn Peninsula offers some of the best scenery in the country, and yet is relatively undiscovered, most of the surrounding area is designated an Area of Outstanding Natural Beauty and there are many unspoilt lovely sandy beaches within easy reach which are the perfect ingredient for any family holiday - with one of the nearest being the famous Whistling Sands of Porth Oer.
 The Llyn Coastal Path is right on your doorstep, this footpath follows the coast of the peninsula and is nearly 100 miles in total, from Caernarfon in the north to Porthmadog in the south.
 Much of the coast is now owned by the National Trust, allowing access to the spectacular clifftops and headlands.
 We supply an Ordnance Survey map of the local area and can provide local tide times specific to your stay.